S & R Law Firm

 Driving Too Fast for Traffic Conditions (46.2-861)

-But what if you were going the speed limit?
-Yes, even if you were going the speed limit!
-In Virginia, driving too fast for conditions is considered a form of reckless driving and therefore a criminal charge.
+In Virginia, driving too fast for conditions is considered a form of Reckless Driving and therefore a criminal charge.
 This includes weather conditions or traffic patterns that may make it unsafe to drive at the posted speed limit.
-The reckless driving statute that criminalizes this is Driving Too Fast for Highway or Traffic Conditions.
-The Virginia Code Section 46.2-861 defines this reckless driving statute as;
+The Reckless Driving statute that criminalizes this is Driving Too Fast for Highway or Traffic Conditions.
+The Virginia Code Section 46.2-861 defines this Reckless Driving statute as;

 A person shall be guilty of Reckless Driving who exceeds a reasonable speed under the circumstances and traffic conditions existing at the time, regardless of any posted speed limit.

 The statute may seem vague and without many details, but this is a very fact-specific statute and each situation is different.
 Because driving too fast for conditions is very fact specific, it is important to consult with a Fairfax Reckless Driving attorney to determine whether you were properly charged.
 In addition, while it may be frustrating to be stuck behind a car that is driving slower than the speed limit in the rain or snow, it may be wise to slow down as well.What are the Penalties for Reckless Driving in Virginia?